Pornography: Legality and regulations

 The legal status of pornography varies widely from country to country.
 Regulating hardcore pornography is more common than regulating softcore pornography.
 Child pornography is illegal in almost all countries, and some countries have restrictions on rape pornography and zoophilic pornography.

 Pornography in the United States is legal provided it does not depict minors, and is not obscene.
 The community standards, as indicated in the Supreme Court decision, of the 1973 Miller v.
 California case determine what constitutes as "obscene".
 The US courts do not have jurisdiction over content produced in other countries, but anyone distributing it in the US is liable to prosecution under the same community standards.
 As the courts consider community standards foremost in deciding any obscenity charge, the changing nature of community standards over the course of time and place makes instances of prosecution limited.

-In the United States, a person receiving unwanted commercial mail that he or she deems pornographic (or otherwise offensive) may obtain a Prohibitory Order.
+In the United States, a person receiving unwanted commercial mail that they deem pornographic (or otherwise offensive) may obtain a Prohibitory Order.
 Many online sites require the user to tell the website they are a certain age and no other age verification is required.
 A total of 16 states and the Republican Party have passed resolutions declaring pornography a "public health" threat.
 These resolutions are symbolic and do not put any restrictions but are made to sway the public opinion on pornography.
 The notion of pornography as a threat to public health is not supported by any international health organization.

 The adult film industry regulations in California requires that all performers in pornographic films use condoms.
 However, the use of condoms in pornography is rare.
 As porn does better financially when actors are without condoms many companies film in other states.
 Twitter is the popular social media platform used by the performers in porn industry as it does not censor content unlike Instagram and Facebook.